-Patriarshiye Ponds is a calm and quiet residential neighbourhood close to the centre of Moscow that is expensive but popular with both expats and locals.
-It is conveniently located close to metro stations and offers direct access to the main city traffic routes.
-A beautiful city park with a pond is the central focal point, and plenty of restaurants, theatres, embassies and museums are in the vicinity.
+Patriarshiye Prudy is a calm and quiet residential neighbourhood close to the centre of Moscow.
+It's expensive but popular with both expats and locals.
+It's conveniently located close to metro stations and offers direct access to the main city traffic routes.
+A beautiful city park with a pond is the focal point.
+Plenty of restaurants, theatres, embassies and museums are in the vicinity.

-The most central and lively of Moscow’s expat residential areas, Tverskaya Street connects the Red Square and the Kremlin to the far north of the city.
+The most central and lively of Moscow’s expat residential areas, Tverskoy District is centred around Tverskaya Street, which connects the Red Square and the Kremlin to the far north of the city.
 This area is convenient as it’s close to all transport routes and attractions, but it can get noisy.
-Some of its side streets, such as Kamergersky Lane, boast beautiful housing in quieter, more charming areas.
+Some of its sidestreets, such as Kamergersky Lane, boast beautiful housing in quieter, more charming areas.

-The Tretyakov Gallery Area is an area known for its central location and attractive two- and three-storey buildings.
+Zamoskvorechye, home of the Tretyakov Gallery, is an area known for its central location and attractive two- and three-storey buildings.
 The main roads of Pyatnitskaya and Ordynka are busy, but the quieter offshoots are more congenial.
-The area has a lively nightlife with plenty of cafés, cinemas and boutique bars and coffee shops.
+The area has a lively nightlife with plenty of cafés, cinemas, boutique bars and coffee shops.

-The Frunzenskaya embankment has lots of greenery and a park-like feel to it.
+Centered around the Frunzenskaya Embankment, the Khamovniki District has lots of greenery and a park-like feel to it.
 The area is hemmed in by the Moscow River and overlooks Gorky Park.
-It is most popular with families with children, but apartments in the area tend to be small and are expensive.
+It is most popular among families with children, but apartments in the area tend to be small and are expensive.

 Leningradsky Prospekt is a busy avenue that runs up from Tverskaya Street.
 Parts of it have long been associated with artists and bohemians.
 The ‘Artist’s Village’ still exists, and is a popular choice for expats who prefer a quirky, eccentric neighbourhood feel.
 The only drawback is the relatively long commute to the city centre during rush hour.